 So will Nigeria embark on its own independent research on energy transition to develop a “Nigerianized model” that will cushion transition effects on society, business, and industry?
 Are there plans to also encourage citizens and businesses to use energy responsibly in the meantime?

 4. Your Business Can Be Responsible too.

 Profit will not matter if climate change sinks or scorches our planet to prehistoric times.
 As a Nigerian business owner are you educating yourself in sustainable energy practices that protect the environment?
-Make conscious efforts to reduce your emissions via engines, electric power generators and cars.
+Make conscious efforts to reduce your emissions via engines, electric power generators, and cars.
 Very simple activities like choosing an online meeting or remote working instead of burning fuel can make an impact.
-Planting trees, taking public transport over private cars, generating your own power via solar and buying old furniture can go a long way too.
+Planting trees, taking public transport over private cars, generating your own power via solar, and buying old furniture can go a long way.
 You can also invest in educating your employees and staff on recycling, or learning creative ways to reuse what could have been “usually” discarded.

 At Persuasion network we do more than help Nigerian businesses attract customers online.
-We believe that every Nigerian business should have all the support services and tools they need to grow their businesses fast, empower their staff and make impact! their environment.
+We believe that every Nigerian business should have all the support services and tools they need to grow their businesses fast, empower their staff and make an impact.